In Association with

 Investment treaties and international tax disputes

-Candidates for the Master of Laws with specialisation in Business Laws and Commercial Transactions are requested to submit a thesis as concluding part-fulfilment for their Qualification.
-The thesis is focused on a topic being related to and essential for business and/or management.
+Candidates for the Masters of Laws with specialisation in international trade and taxation are requested to submit a thesis as concluding part time fulfilment for their qualification.

 Generally, there is no limitation for the topic, it only needs to be specific regarding the learning objectives of this particular programme of studies.
 Essential is that the thesis provides significant evidence for a candidate’s capability to undertake own and independent research.